King of Cups

 You may also have a poor balance between logic and emotion, and trying to fix emotional problems through abstract decisions rather than simply listening and caring.

-You need to see problems from other views than your own, and temper your responses to this insight.
+You need to see problems from other points of view to your own, and temper your responses to this insight.

 This card is the epitome of the professional, so either you will meet such as person or will start to move into such a person’s shoes.
 Good at your job and able to pick up concepts quickly, creating new ideas and ways forward, able to build a team around good leadership, and a strong emotional support and tutoring role.